The Advantages of Cloud vs. The Security of VPN

 Because data security is so important—especially in industries with strict compliance/regulation requirements—many global organizations leverage virtual private networks (VPNs) for their business-critical applications, transactions and communications.
 This gives them a highly secure pipeline to connect their corporate headquarters, data centers, branch offices and mobile workers to each other and to the applications they use to be productive.

 Although these companies know the economies and elasticity of public cloud services can help accelerate their business processes and deliver competitive advantage, prudence dictates that they play it safe.

 The best of both worlds—really

 If you’re reluctant to run your business-critical applications in the cloud via the public Internet, it’s certainly understandable.
 But should you forego the very real advantages the cloud provides because of your security concerns?
 Enter AT&T NetBond.
-It’s the marriage of AT&T MPLS VPNs with the cloud—bypassing the Internet entirely to provide seamless access to enterprise applications and data.
+It’s the marriage of Business VPN with the cloud—bypassing the Internet entirely to provide seamless access to enterprise applications and data.

 The idea is to deliver the best of both worlds: the scalability of cloud services at the endpoints with the security, performance, and the reliability of an AT&T virtual private network interconnecting those clouds from end to end.

 When it comes to procuring services that support your business, you want choice and flexibility.
 With this in mind, AT&T assembled a network-enabled cloud ecosystem around NetBond—partnering with world-class cloud providers like IBM, Microsoft, CSC and Equinix to deliver a pre-integrated solution extending AT&T MPLS VPN capabilities into their platforms and services.